magento/pagebuilder-docs/docs/styles/introduction.md

 # How Page Builder styles content

 Page Builder applies CSS styles to both native and custom content types by generating attribute-based CSS rulesets that are unique to each content type on a page.
-Listed below are the highlights of how Page Builder styles content types.
+Page Builder generates and applies styles to content types in four stages:

--  [Content-type attributes](#content-type-attributes).
+-  [Add content-type attributes](#add-content-type-attributes).
 Page Builder adds a `data-pb-style` attribute and a dynamically generated value to the content type so that it can be uniquely targeted by a CSS selector.

--  [Dynamic CSS selectors](#dynamic-css-selectors).
+-  [Generate dynamic CSS selectors](#dynamic-css-selectors).
 Page Builder generates a CSS selector for the content type by combining the page's `html-body` ID and the `data-pb-style` attribute with the content type's unique value.

--  [CSS rulesets](#css-rulesets).
+-  [Create CSS rulesets](#css-rulesets).
 Page Builder creates the CSS ruleset (property: values) for the selector by pulling values from the content type's form editor.

--  [Internal stylesheets](#internal-stylesheets).
+-  [Create internal stylesheets](#internal-stylesheets).
 Page Builder creates an internal stylesheet for each page by adding a `<style>` block before the content types on the page.

-The details of each process are explained below.
+This topic details each stage in the process.
 ## Content-type attributes

 For every content type (both native and custom), Page Builder adds an attribute called `data-pb-style` with a unique and dynamically generated value.
 The following example shows a Heading content type with the style attribute: